 - leafy green vegetables such as spinach and cooked kale

 - dried beans, peas and lentils

-Animal sources of iron (also known as heme iron) are best absorbed, while plant sources can be served with a vitamin C source to help increase its absorption.
+Animal sources of iron (which contain heme iron) are best absorbed, while plant sources (non-heme iron) can be served with a vitamin C source to help increase its absorption.
 For example, serve iron-fortified cereals with grapefruit, and cook dried beans with tomatoes in a chili.
-Cooking food in a cast iron pan can also increase iron content.
+Cooking food in a cast iron pan also can increase iron content.

 Some foods and beverages may cause the body to absorb less iron when eaten close together.
 A registered dietitian nutritionist can develop an eating plan that's right for your teen and includes good sources of iron.